leit-dev/2025-bdl-beat-the-bot-competition/README.md

 ## Notes
 - Provided data is small for demo.
 Teams may extend with synthetic data generators to stress-test.
 - Replace placeholder supplier-product mapping with a true mapping table if needed.
+- The entire project is just an example and if you wish to change any aspects of this to show of your Data Management and AI skills, please do so.
+Its your project to showcase :)

 ## Support
 Open issues or propose enhancements via pull requests.